You are currently viewing Different Ways to Create a DataFrame in R

 1.5 Assign Row Names while Creating DataFrame

 You can assign custom names to the R DataFrame rows while creating.
-Use row.names param and assign the vector with the row names.
-Note that the vector c() size you are using for row.names should exactly match the size of all columns.
+Use the row.names param and assign the vector with the row names.
+Note that the vector c() size you are using row.names should exactly match the size of all columns.

 # Create DataFrame with Row Names